Skip to content

 62 nationalities were part of Bomber Command in WW2 with Poland, Australia and Canada making massive contributions.

-We will have awards for those amateurs who work a number of our Stations.
-Please click the button below to request your award.
-If you work another station go back to get an updated award.
 The teams will work on HF, VHF, and DMR Brandmeister talk groups 98080, 980801, 980802, and 980803.
 Many teams will run Digital modes and CW.

 This event is great chance to get your Children or Grandchildren on the air; many of our locations are running Children’s activities and getting Children to speak to other Children around the World.